google/WebFundamentals/src/content/en/updates/posts/2015/03/push-notifications-on-the-open-web.markdown

 ![Google Developer Project final API Key]({{site.WFBaseUrl}}/updates/images/2015/03/push/project-number.png)

-The project number will be used in the Web App Manifest as the **gcm\_sender\_id** parameter (see the next section).
+The project number will be used in the web app manifest as the **gcm\_sender\_id** parameter (see the next section).

 ### Add a Web App Manifest